su-mt4007/su-mt4007.github.io/lectures/week-4.md

 Therefore, it is good practice to specify the row id using the `PRIMARY KEY` constraint.

-An example of creating a table can look something like the following quer query.
+An example of creating a table can look something like the following query.

 ```SQL